nnerb/next-mysql-docker/README.md

 ## Tools and Libraries

 - **Next.js**: React framework with server-side rendering and API routes.
+- **Docker**: Containerization platform used to package and run applications in isolated environments.
+It ensures consistency across multiple environments and helps with scalable deployments.
 - **React Query**: For efficient server state management and API integration.
 - **Prisma**: ORM for database modeling and type-safe queries.
 - **MySQL**: Relational database for structured data storage.